manatki/manatki/docs/HKDderivation.md

 type HKDInfo[U[f[_]]] = U[FieldInfo]
 ```

-Since or datatype has no annotation we can simply name each field to give such instance
+Since or datatype has no annotation we can simply name each field to give such an instance

 ```scala
 implicit val productInfo: HKDInfo[Product] =